 If you have opioid use disorder, you’ll need the support of addiction treatment professionals to aid you on your path to recovery.
 Contact our compassionate Tennessee staff today for more information.

 Addiction is difficult, and you don’t have to conquer it alone.
 Contact Emmaus Medical & Counseling and begin your journey to recovery today.

 Many doctors prescribe opioids for chronic pain management, but 21% to 29% of prescription holders misuse the medication.
 About 80% of heroin users claim to have used prescription opioids before transitioning to the illicit drug.
 Due to widespread opioid use, the country is currently in the middle of an opioid crisis.

-As a top Suboxone clinic in Tennessee, Emmaus Medical & Counseling specializes in treatment programs for opiate abuse.
+As a top Recovery Clinic in Tennessee, Emmaus Medical & Counseling specializes in treatment programs for opiate abuse.
 Our facility encourages faith-supported addiction treatment to improve substance users’ spiritual and physical wellness to help them heal and achieve sobriety.

 What Is Suboxone?

 Suboxone is a prescription drug that treats addiction to opioids and opiates like codeine, heroin, and morphine.

 The medication combines naloxone and buprenorphine.
 The latter drug is a partial opioid agonist that attaches to the brain’s opioid receptors to activate the effects of opioids at a reduced level.
 At the same time, naloxone blocks the opioid-related effects entirely.